joshcanhelp/josh-to-11/content/post/67-the-mad-printer-an-interesting-coffeeshop-activity.md

 wpid: 488
 ---

-# The Mad Printer... an interesting coffeeshop activity

 I live in California and, as such, I’m generally less shocked by human behavior than people who live in, say, Oregon or Montana or Arizona.
 California is a weird place and people feel fully entitled to express themselves as they see fit…. which is a good thing.